openhab/openhab-addons/bundles/org.openhab.binding.serial/README.md

 | `switch`        | Switch        | Channel for receiving commands from a Switch.
 The channel can be configured to apply a transform on the received data to convert to the channel state.
 The channel can be configured to apply a simple mapping for the ON and OFF commands.                     |
 | `rollershutter` | Rollershutter | Channel for receiving commands from a Rollershutter.
 The channel can be configured to apply a transform on the received data to convert to the channel state.
 The channel can be configured to apply a simple mapping for the UP, DOWN and STOP commands.       |

-The configuration for the `serialBridge` channels consists of the following parameters:
+The configuration for the `serialDevice` channels consists of the following parameters:

 | Parameter               | Description                                                                                                                     | Supported Channels                            |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------- |